 An individual applying for registration in more than one province or territory must use the passport and interface system.
 This process applies to all categories of registration, including restricted dealer and restricted portfolio manager.
 Once registered in any jurisdiction, individuals can apply to register in additional provinces or territories.
 For more information, please refer to changing categories or jurisdictions.

-Applications for individuals who are applying for registration with an investment dealer are submitted through NRD and are reviewed by the Investment Industry Regulatory Organization of Canada (IIROC).
+Applications for individuals who are applying for registration with an investment dealer are submitted through NRD and are reviewed by the New Self-Regulatory Organization of Canada.

 Individual registration under Ontario’s Commodity Futures Act